 “Venetian splendour meets wild Montenegrin beauty at this pretty waterfront palazzo with alfresco restaurant”

-Converted to a hotel in 2006, the palazzo now holds 10 antiques-filled bedrooms (each with an expansive sea view), as well as a bistro-style courtyard, a large pool and a sun-drenched jetty leading into the bay’s crystalline water - to resist a swim is inconceivable!
+Converted to a hotel in 2006, the palazzo now holds 10 antiques-filled bedrooms (each with an expansive sea view), as well as a bistro-style courtyard, a pool and a sun-drenched jetty leading into the bay’s crystalline water - to resist a swim is inconceivable!
 Mountains wall the coast and after a couple of days relaxing you'll find yourself wanting a little activity and adventure.
 No problem.
 Start with a morning yoga class overlooking the sea, then hire bicycles and kayaks or take a private boat trip to discover your very own corner of Kotor Bay.

 - The stone architecture mirrors that of Kotor's historic walled Old Town, a beautiful spot for a day out and just 4km along the coast